Support Us

 Jordan

-Refugees must often combat the dual hardships of displacement and job uncertainty in their new country.
-The research team is implementing a new targeting method in a field experiment designed to help Syrian refugees and local job seekers in Jordan find work.
+The research team implemented a new targeting method in a field experiment designed to help Syrian refugees and local job seekers in Jordan find work.
 This new targeting method is an algorithm that adaptively targets policy interventions, and balances the goals of 1) maximizing the precision of treatment effects with 2) maximizing the welfare of participants in the experiment.
+The field experiment included three types of support: a small, unconditional cash transfer (worth about one month of average monthly expenses); information to increase the ability to signal skills to employers; and a behavioral nudge to motivate refugees to look for jobs.

 Researchers